SilaShiva/Shinkansen-Travel-Experience-Classification-Project/README.md

 This project aims to classify the overall experience of Shinkansen (bullet train) travelers based on various factors using the XGBoost classifier model.
 The dataset used contains the following columns:

 ID: Unique identifier for each record.

 Gender: Gender of the traveler (e.g., Male, Female).

 Customer_Type: Type of customer (e.g., Business Traveler, Leisure Traveler).

 Age: Age of the traveler.

 Type_Travel: Purpose of travel (e.g., Business, Personal).

 Travel_Class: Class of travel (e.g., First Class, Economy).

 Travel_Distance: Distance of travel.

 Departure_Delay_in_Mins: Delay in departure time.

 Arrival_Delay_in_Mins: Delay in arrival time.

 Platform_Location: Location of the platform.

-Seat_Class: Class of seating (e.g., Window, Aisle).
+Seat_Class: Class of seating

-Overall_Experience: Target variable indicating the overall experience (0 for negative experience, 1 for positive experience).
+Overall_Experience: Target variable indicating the overall experience

-Seat_Comfort: Rating of seat comfort.
+Seat_Comfort: Rating of seat comfort

 Arrival_Time_Convenient: Rating of arrival time convenience.

 Catering: Rating of catering services.

 Onboard_Wifi_Service: Rating of onboard WiFi service.

 Onboard_Entertainment: Rating of onboard entertainment.

 Online_Support: Rating of online customer support.

 Ease_of_Online_Booking: Rating of ease of online booking.

 Onboard_Service: Rating of onboard service.

 Legroom: Rating of legroom comfort.

 Baggage_Handling: Rating of baggage handling.

 CheckIn_Service: Rating of check-in service.

 Cleanliness: Rating of cleanliness onboard.

 Online_Boarding: Rating of online boarding process.

 **Project Overview**